xd009642/tarpaulin/README.md

 ![Build Status](https://travis-ci.org/xd009642/tarpaulin.svg?branch=master) [![Latest Version](https://img.shields.io/crates/v/cargo-tarpaulin.svg)](https://crates.io/crates/cargo-tarpaulin)  [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Tarpaulin is designed to be a code coverage reporting tool for the Cargo build system, named for a waterproof cloth used to cover cargo on a ship.
-Currently, tarpaulin is in the early development stage and as thus is largely unstable although it may be possible to use certain features.
-But check out our roadmap for planned features.
+Currently, tarpaulin provides working line coverage but is still in the early development stage and therefore may contain some bugs.
+A lot of work has been done to get it working on some example projects and smaller crates so please report anything you find that's wrong.
+Also, check out our roadmap for planned features.

 Tarpaulin only supports x86/x86_64 processors running linux.
 This is because instrumenting breakpoints into executables and tracing their execution requires processor and OS specific code.
 It is a goal when greater stability is reached to add wider system support, however this is sufficient to run Tarpaulin on popular CI tools like Travis.

 ## Features

 Below is a list of features currently implemented.
 As Tarpaulin loads binary files into memory and parses the debugging information, different setups could lead to coverage not working.
-In this instance, please raise an issue detailing your setup and an example project and I'll attempt to fix it.
+In this instance, please raise an issue detailing your setup and an example project and I'll attempt to fix it (please link us to a repo and the commit containing your project and paste the verbose output).

 * Line coverage
 * Uploading coverage to https://coveralls.io